mark-torres10/personal_website/_self_education/2024-05-16-llamaindex-i.md

 ---

 # Experimenting with LlamaIndex, Pt.
 I
 As part of me learning more about LLMs, I'm working through different use cases, tools, and examples that I find online.
 Right now, I'm working through the [example notebooks](https://github.com/run-llama/llama_index/blob/main/docs/docs/examples/) from the LlamaIndex Github repo.
+Each of the following examples is a fully-worked through example, based on the notebooks that are in the LlamaIndex examples repo.

 ## Overview of LlamaIndex
 [LlamaIndex](https://www.llamaindex.ai/) is, as they themselves describe it, a data framework built for LLMs.
 [LlamaIndex does well](https://github.com/run-llama/llama_index?tab=readme-ov-file#-overview) at integrating multiple different data sources, creating ways to structure the data so it can be easily queried or indexed, and exposing helper tools for easily querying and fetching the data when needed.
 By default, LlamaIndex uses OpenAI as its LLM provider, though it supports integrations with [many](https://python.langchain.com/v0.1/docs/integrations/llms/) LLMs.
 LlamaIndex often is used with Langchain in order to build end-to-end LLM agent interfaces.